In this country, you gotta make the money first. Then when you get the money, you get the power. Then when you get the power, then you get the women.

 Asshole Victim: Just too many of them, but the most prominent ones were Omar, Frank and Mel.
 It's very hard to feel any sympathy for any of them as they meet their respective fates.

 Bottomless Magazines: Uzi submachine guns are shot as though they had a several-feet-long belt in their magazines.
-Heavy machine gun barrels would go red hot after so many bullets in one go; the Uzis don't.
+Heavy machine gun barrels would go red hot after so many bullets in one go note Al Pacino actually burned his hand pretty badly on the M-16, you can see it in the film when he grabs the barrel after a burst of fire and then quickly lets go.; the Uzis don't.
 Toni's own M-16 assault rifle seems to have the equivalents of Phalanx CIWS ammunition domes for magazines, too.

 Dying Moment of Awesome: A coked-up Tony, armed with an M-16 assault rifle with grenade launcher, singlehandedly battles a small army of hitmen while shouting obscenities before a shotgun blast to the back kills him.
 It's easily the most iconic scene in the movie.